RADIUS: History

 As more dial-up customers used the NSFNET a request for proposal was sent out by Merit Network in 1991 to consolidate their various proprietary authentication, authorization and accounting systems.
 Among the early respondents was Livingston Enterprises and an early version of the RADIUS was written after a meeting.
 The early RADIUS server was installed on a UNIX operating system.
-Livingston Enterprises was acquired by Lucent and together with Merit steps were taken to gain industry acceptance for RADIUS as a protocol.
+Livingston Enterprises was acquired by Lucent Technologies and together with Merit steps were taken to gain industry acceptance for RADIUS as a protocol.
 Both companies offered a RADIUS server at no charge.
 In 1997 RADIUS was published as RFC 2058 and RFC 2059, current versions are RFC 2865 and RFC 2866.

 The original RADIUS standard specified that RADIUS is stateless and should run over the User Datagram Protocol (UDP).
 For authentication it was envisaged that RADIUS should support the Password Authentication Protocol (PAP) and the Challenge-Handshake Authentication Protocol (CHAP) over the Point-to-Point Protocol.
 Passwords are hidden by taking the MD5 hash of the packet and a shared secret, and then XORing that hash with the password.
 The original RADIUS also provided more than 50 attribute-value pairs, with the possibility for vendors to configure their own pairs.

 The choice of the hop-by-hop security model, rather than end-to-end encryption, meant that if several proxy RADIUS servers are in use, every server must examine, perform logic on and pass on all data in a request.
 This exposes data such as passwords and certificates at every hop.
 RADIUS servers also did not have the ability to stop access to resources once an authorisation had been issued.
 Subsequent standards such as RFC 3576 and its successor RFC 5176 allowed for RADIUS servers to dynamically change a users authorization, or to disconnect a user entirely.

 Now, several commercial and open-source RADIUS servers exist.
 Features can vary, but most can look up the users in text files, LDAP servers, various databases, etc. Accounting records can be written to text files, various databases, forwarded to external servers, etc. SNMP is often used for remote monitoring and keep-alive checking of a RADIUS server.
 RADIUS proxy servers are used for centralized administration and can rewrite RADIUS packets on the fly for security reasons, or to convert between vendor dialects.

 The Diameter protocol was intended as the replacement for RADIUS.
 While both are Authentication, Authorization, and Accounting (AAA) protocols, the use-cases for the two protocols have since diverged.
 Diameter is largely used in the 3G space.
 RADIUS is used elsewhere.
 One of the largest barriers to having Diameter replace RADIUS is that switches and Access Points typically implement RADIUS, but not Diameter.
 Diameter uses SCTP or TCP while RADIUS typically uses UDP as the transport layer.
 As of 2012, RADIUS can also use TCP as the transport layer with TLS for security.